A Comparison of Methods for Treatment Assignment with an Application to Playlist Generation: Treatment assignment problem

 and minimizing regret is the same as maximizing the expected outcome of deploying the policy:

-However, evaluating the causal effects of treatment assignment policies using historical data (as is typical when building standard machine learning models) is challenging because we do not observe all potential outcomes for any given individual; we only observe one potential outcome at a time.
-Therefore, if (for any given individual) the policy assigns a treatment that is different from the treatment that was assigned in the historical data, we do not know the corresponding potential outcome.
-Fortunately, given a data set of $N$ individuals from a randomized A/B test, we can still obtain an unbiased and consistent estimate of Equation~\ref{eq:max_measure} (see~\cite{li2010contextual} for a detailed proof):
+However, evaluating treatment assignment policies using historical data (as is typical when building standard machine learning models) is challenging because we do not observe all potential outcomes for any given individual; we only observe the single potential outcome for the treatment actually given.
+Therefore, if (for any given individual) the policy assigns a different treatment from the one that was assigned in the historical data, we do not know the corresponding potential outcome.
+Fortunately, given a data set of $n$ individuals from a randomized A/B test, we can still obtain an unbiased estimate of Equation~\ref{eq:max_measure}~\citep{li2010contextual}:

-where for each individual $i$, $x_i$ is the feature vector, $t_i$ is the assigned treatment, $y_i$ is the observed outcome, and $P(t_i)$ is the probability of being assigned to treatment $t_i$ in the data (a known quantity if the data was collected through a randomized A/B test).
+where for each individual $i$, $x_i$ is the feature vector, $t_i$ is the assigned treatment in the data, $y_i$ is the observed outcome, and $\mathbb{P}(T=t_i)$ is the probability of being assigned to treatment $t_i$ in the data (a known quantity if the data was collected through a randomized A/B test).
+We present a simplified proof of this result in Appendix~\ref{app:proof1} (see~\cite{li2010contextual} for a detailed proof).